MISSION & HISTORY.

 For 7 years countless dogs, cats, cows, birds, monkeys and leopards were treated by Janie, a team of local vets and a growing team of animal-loving volunteers.

-By 2012, Janie raised enough money to move the animal rescue to the current location where Animal Rescue Centre continues to thrive today.
+By 2012, Janie raised enough money to move ARC to the current location where Animal Rescue Centre continues to thrive today.